cpocol/Maze3D_Console_Simplest/README.md

 # Maze3D_Console_Simplest
-3D Rendering done with 100 lines of C/C++ code, in console:
+3D rendering done with 100 lines of C/C++ code, in console:
 ![Snapshot](/Snapshot.png)

+Technique: ray casting.

 Prepared to be opened with:
 - MS Visual Studio